 Copywhiz offers the following options to configure your system behavior after file copy.

 Do nothing: Completes the file copying process and does nothing.

 Log off: Shuts down your user account only.
 The desktop itself will remain powered on and will revert to the login screen for the next time you or someone else logs in.

 Restart: The computer saves your information to the hard drive, turns off the computer for a moment, then turns it back on again.

 Sleep: This uses very little power, your PC starts up faster, and you’re instantly back to where you left off once all the files are copied.

-Hibernate: Saves all your open documents and applications both in memory and on your hard disk, and then puts your computer into a low-power state, allowing you to quickly wake the computer and resume your work.
+Hibernate: Saves all your open documents and applications both in memory and on your hard disk, and then puts your computer into a low-power state, allowing you to wake the computer and resume your work quickly.

-Shut down: Closes all running programs and completely shuts off your machine, once the file-copying process is finished.
+Shut down: Closes all running programs and completely shuts off your machine, once the file-copying process finishes.

-Please note that these options can be configured only when the file copy process is in progress.
+Please note that these options can are configurable only when the file copy process is in progress.
 While the files are being copied, click on ‘Pause’ (optional) and then go to Options–>On Completion from the menu.
 Set any “On Completion” action that needs to be performed after file copy.
 Click on ‘Resume’ (if you have paused earlier) to continue copying files.